Auto-Vocabulary Semantic Segmentation: Introduction

-In summary, our \textbf{contributions} are as follows: \textbf{1)} we introduce \ours, a novel framework to automatically determine and segment relevant classes in an image; \textbf{2)} we propose \textsc{BLIP-Cluster-Caption}, a novel image captioning method capable of generating local and semantically meaningful descriptions from the image obtained from clustered BLIP embeddings; and \textbf{3)} we propose \textsc{LOVE}, a novel evaluation method for open-vocabulary semantic segmentation which utilizes an LLM.

-Through qualitative and quantitative analyses, we demonstrate the effectiveness of our Self-Guided Semantic Segmentation framework on multiple public datasets.
+In summary, our \textbf{contributions} are as follows: \textbf{1)} we introduce \ours, a novel framework to automatically determine and segment open-ended classes in an image; \textbf{2)} we propose \blip, a novel method for generating image-specific target vocabularies, leveraging text decoding from enhanced BLIP embeddings; and \textbf{3)} we propose \textsc{LAVE}, a novel evaluation approach for auto-vocabulary semantic segmentation which utilizes an LLM.
+Through qualitative and quantitative analyses, we demonstrate the effectiveness of our framework for AVS on multiple public datasets.